 There are frequent references in the text to the concept of "Authority Authorised to Conclude Contracts" (AACC).
 The Management Board of the Agency has delegated its authority in personnel matters to the Executive Director.

+In general terms, for procedures concerning the management of conflict of interests, gifts, favours and payments, as well as external activities and publications and speeches on professional and EU matters, the Authority Authorised to Conclude Contracts' powers are exercised by the Executive Director.
 It should be underlined that the Staff Regulations and other relevant texts relating to staff's conduct often leave the AACC a margin of discretion as regards their application and implementation.

-The disciplinary system (administrative inquiries and disciplinary procedures) applies to any failure by a member or former member of staff to comply with their obligations under the Staff Regulations, whether intentionally or through negligence.
+The disciplinary system (administrative inquiries and disciplinary procedures) applies to any failure by a member or former member of staff to comply with their obligations (including offences under national criminal law) under the Staff Regulations, whether intentionally or through negligence.
 This can include conduct in private life.
-In this context, it is important to draw attention to the fact that ERA staff can be held responsible in case of breach of the Staff Regulations and/or other relevant provisions, even if s/he has not benefited from this failure or the failure did not cause damage to the Agency2.
+In this context, it is important to draw attention to the fact that ERA staff can be held responsible in case of breach of the Staff Regulations and/or other relevant provisions, even if s/he has not benefited from this failure or the failure did not cause damage to the Agency1.